stylesuxx/graphql-custom-types/README.md

 This is a collection of custom GraphQL types that I tend to reuse quite often so I packed them into a module.

 ## Available Types
+Let me give you an overview of the available types.

 ### Scalar
+The primitive types, aka everything that may be represented as a string.

 #### GraphQLEmail
 RFC 822 compliant E-Mail address